 - What action should be taken once the issue is identified?

 - What is the action points to be identified to solve the issue?

 Action learning is an iterative, cyclical process for continuous improvement.
 It is the use of action, reflection, and revision to improve all aspects of a business.

 Benefits of Action Learning

 - It allows you to grow because you are continuously challenged.
-It adds something new to your skills and keeps them relevant to your career goals by making them beneficial to all parties involved in your development, whether they be management or clients.
+It adds something new to your skills and keeps them relevant to your career goals by making them beneficial to all parties involved in your development, whether management or clients.

-- It provides us with the knowledge and skills necessary to accomplish the long-lasting goals that we set for ourselves, something more intangible than espousing a cause or signing up for a program, something external to our professional work life.
+- It provides us with the knowledge and skills necessary to accomplish the long-lasting goals we set for ourselves, something more intangible than espousing a cause or signing up for a program, something external to our professional work life.

 - Action Learning offers advantages over traditional methods for transforming learners into competent problem-solvers.